 Listen up.

 Bradley Riot is a Los Angeles-based musician known for fusing raw punk energy with sharp lyricism and high-impact performance.
-As the frontman of The Blackhands and L.A.
+As the frontman of Bad Fatale, The Blackhands, and L.A.
 Crimes, he’s carved out a sound that blends urgency, grit, and emotional depth.
-Riot’s music draws from lived experience—loss, survival, rebellion—and channels it into songs that hit hard and leave a mark.
-Whether in the studio or on stage, he delivers with conviction, chaos, and heart.
+Riot’s music draws from a lived experience of loss, survival, and rebellion; he channels songs that hit hard and leave a mark.
+Whether in the studio or on stage, he delivers with conviction and heart.

 FALLING DOWN